 The temple began at the beginning of the 18th century with the wave of prosperity that came as the city of Edo gained in power.
 This association with prosperity is still clear today in the lavishness of the temple's interior and the various accoutrements around the premises.

-Today, Fukagawa Fudoson is said to be the oldest wooden structure in Koto ward.
+Today, the Old Main Hall of Fukagawa Fudoson is said to be the oldest wooden structure in Koto ward.
 This area of Tokyo in particular was bombed severely towards the end of the Second World War, and in 1945 Fukagawa Fudoson temple was destroyed.

 Because of the shortage of building materials immediately after the war, a temple already existing since 1862 in the Inbanuma district of nearby Chiba prefecture was brought in as a replacement.